 Bacteria can colour milk pink

-Thomas Hale describes another possible cause of pink/red milk that may not be blood; a bacteria called Serratia marsescens.
+Thomas Hale describes another possible cause of pink/red milk that may not be blood is a bacteria called Serratia marsescens.
 Although S. marsescens is normally harmless and commonly found in children’s gastrointestinal tracts it can be the cause of infection, especially for premature babies.

 It is unlikely that a baby feeding directly from the mother’s breast will consume enough bacteria to cause disease.
 However improper handling of breast milk may allow the bacteria to multiply to numbers capable of producing disease.
 Refrigeration of breast milk and breastfeeding equipment is usually sufficient to prevent Serratia from multiplying and generating pigment.

 The author advises never feeding a baby pink-red discoloured breast milk until cleared by a doctor.
 See the full article for further information.